radiantone/pyfi-private/diary.md

 - Drag and drop from Library FIXED
   - Added description sub heading to library entries DONE

-TODO:

-- Change History and JSON View checkboxes to toggle group
-- Download output history
-- Insert functions at front of list
-- JSON Schema validation
-- Capture pyodide output and display to console along with return value
-- Add 'Git' button in Script code view
-- Git table should show the filename affected by each commit
-- Add spinner icon to function port to indicate when it is running, remove when complete TBD
-- Package names in requirements for Data and Script are added to py-script/piodide TBD
-- Clicking mail icon shows stored value in JSON editor card TBD
-- In/Out/Total metrics update on Data and Script nodes TBD
-- Schema check for incoming data objects on Script argument ports TBD
-- Remove, ghost, disable Premium features in Free version TBD
-- View Results in Script node, refers to internally stored results list TBD
-- Error ports on Script node, when executing function produces an exception,
-  - the error and input data is routed to error edges for that function
-- Okta integration
-- Single Sign On with external account (gmail, etc) TBD
-- Account registration, email verification, backend TBD
-- Download code for flow PAID FEATURE TBD
-- Publish flow as service PAID FEATURE TBD (hosted services)

 ## Nov 5, 2022